Waterford F.C.: Badge

 As part of the club's decision to change from 'Waterford United' back to 'Waterford' ahead of the 2017 season, a new badge was commissioned.
 The new badge initially received negative feedback for its England-esque three lions, despite this symbol being a callback to a Waterford A.F.C. crest of the past, which itself was influenced by the old Waterford coat of arms.

 Waterford F.C. launched a new badge in November 2025.
 Chairman Jamie Pilley stated that the fans' desire to replace the existing crest arose at his very first fan forum as owner.
 The badge features Waterford’s three ships, taken from the county’s coat of arms, sailing on the River Suir as well as the club's founding year of 1930.

 Kits

-The club's kit for the 2020 season was manufactured by Umbro with the traditional blue home kit and a white away kit.
-The club are also currently sponsored 24/7 Cardiac Cover for the Southeast.
+As of the 2020 season, the club's kit was manufactured by Umbro and included the traditional blue home kit and a white away kit.
+Ahead of the 2025 season, a "multi-year partnership" was agreed with Puma for kit manufacturing, with the Whitebox Group confirmed as the club's main sponsor.
+The Puma-manufactured kit, planned for the 2026 season, was designed with blue, white and navy trim.

 The away kits over the years have mainly been white with blue trim, however the club has had a number of yellow kits throughout the years.
 The last yellow kit the club had was in the 2016 season.
 For the 2012 and 2013 season Waterford had a green third kit with white trim similar to the Republic of Ireland national team's kit.
-In 2010, Waterford had a rare red away kit with white trim that wasn't received well with supporters.
+In 2010, Waterford had a rare red away kit with white trim.

 Former kit manufactures for the club have included Umbro, Adidas, Nike, Uhlsport, Macron, Azzurri and Diadora.